La Salle University of Chihuahua: History

-La Universidad La Salle Chihuahua opened in the year 2000 it consists of a world-wide partnership with educative institutions and of international association of La Salle universities (AIUL) which includes about 157 institutions worldwide.
+La Universidad La Salle Chihuahua opened in the year 2000.
+It consists of a world-wide partnership with educative institutions and of international association of La Salle universities (AIUL) which includes about 157 institutions worldwide.
 In Chihuahua, the ULSA sinks its roots, for more than 50 years, in the presence of the Institute La Salle that has formed to countless generations.

-The parents, civilian and religious authorities considered indispensable to give continuity to the style of education and in Primary, Secondary and High School.
+The parents, civilian, and religious authorities are considered indispensable to give continuity to the style of education and in Primary, Secondary and High School.
 Since 1995, completed the steps necessary to open the Universidad La Salle.

-The Executive Agreement 17 of the State on March/ 29/ 2002 granted the official recognition of Studies (RVOE) and gives academic autonomy, organizational and administrative matters.
+The Executive Agreement 17 of the State on March 29, 2002 granted the official recognition of Studies (RVOE) and gives academic autonomy, organizational and administrative matters.

-The 'ULSA starts August/ 7/ 2000 with seven novel degrees and occupational future.
+The 'ULSA starts August 7, 2000 with seven novel degrees and occupational future.
 At the moment it offers thirteen degrees, three masters and several doctorates.

-This university, located in a gorgeous natural scene where three stages have been constructed already, Classrooms 1 and 2, administrative offices, library, laboratories, factories and cafeteria in addition two audiences rooms of multiple uses, sport fields and stage.
+This university, located in a gorgeous natural scene where three stages have been constructed already, classrooms 1 and 2, administrative offices, library, laboratories, factories and cafeteria in addition two audiences rooms of multiple uses, sport fields and stage.

 This stage also includes the construction of the cafeteria.
 In its short existence it is recognized already like one of the best local institutions of superior education, by its novel bachelor's degrees and because it educates in the values of Christian humanism.